X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA14collisionoverview.md

 ## Using Matrices to simplify detection

 Very nice, but how can we ‘Find the screen coordinate occupied by this pixel’?
 This is done through matrices.
-Remember though matrices are nothing magical, in fact they are just a grid of 4x4 numbers, but all you to remember about matrices at this point is this:
+Remember though matrices are nothing magical, in fact, they are just a grid of 4x4 numbers, but all you to remember about matrices at this point is this:

-* A matrix can store the position, rotation and scale of an image.
+* A matrix can store the position, rotation, and scale of an image.

-When a matrix holds the position, rotation and scale of an image, you can use this matrix to find the final screen coordinate of any pixel of this image, also important in this case in the other way around, if we take the inverse of this matrix given any screen coordinate, then we can find the coordinate of the pixel in the original image.
+When a matrix holds the position, rotation, and scale of an image, you can use this matrix to find the final screen coordinate of any pixel of this image, also important in this case in the other way around, if we take the inverse of this matrix given any screen coordinate, then we can find the coordinate of the pixel in the original image.

 Instead of doing this exercise for all pixels of image A, we will only discuss this for the bottom-right pixel (3,8) of image A.